daveho/asm48/index.md

 ====

 Asm48 is a cross assembler for the ubiquitous Intel™ 8048 family of microcontrollers.

-The assembler is at an early stage of development.
-However, the major functionality is in place, and with some testing it will be considered stable very soon.
-If you feel slightly adventurous and don\'t mind fixing some bugs, you could probably use Asm48 right now.
+Although it was originally written for fun, it has turned out to be surprisingly useful, and can be considered as reasonably close to production quality.

 Download
 ========

-See the [Releases]() for downloadable files.
+See the [Releases](https://github.com/daveho/asm48/releases) for downloadable files.
 However, you're probably better using git to clone [the repository](https://github.com/daveho/asm48) and then building from source.

 Getting the source code